Legendrian barriers in prequantization bundles: Idea of proof

 so no $H$-sweep of length larger than $\nf 1k$ can be embedded into $\cp\priv \Lambda_k$.

-Besides the main difficulty of uncovering a polarization with computable skeleton, the secondary difficulty in this line of argument is to get a correct notion of polarization of $\sdb(N,\tau)$, which is an open symplectic manifold.
+Beside the main difficulty of uncovering a polarization with computable skeleton, the secondary difficulty in this line of argument is to get a correct notion of polarization of $\sdb(N,\tau)$, which is an open symplectic manifold.
 The concept of Liouville polarization introduced in \cite{opsc} is not relevant here.
 Our approach consists in compactifying $\sdb(N,\tau)$ to a sphere bundle, which is unfortunately not symplectic.
 Biran's decomposition theorem must then be adapted to this context, and the analysis requires $k\geq 2$.
 This last assumption is not of technical nature.
-The result does not hold for $(N,\tau)=(\P^n,\om_\fs(1))$ and $k=1$.
-My guess would be that the result is never true when $k=1$.
+The result does not hold for $(N,\tau)=(\P^n,\om_\fs(1))$ and $k=1$, because then $\Gamma_1$ is a point, and $\Lambda_1$ one Hopf circle.